Overdose-Digital/magento2-core-module/README.md

 Configuration -> Sales -> Payment Methods -> Check / Money Order section -> 'Enable payment for IPs' field Appears if CMO status NO. Listed client IPs would see CMO on checkout.

-## [1.1.0] - 17-02-2021
-### Changed
--- Added availability to use Check/Money Order payment by given client IP if it's disabled